vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/conventions/comments.rst

 When writing comments, write them as **English** prose, using **proper spelling, grammar, capitalization and punctuation.**

-Exceptions are short comments which are "less than once sentence".
+Exceptions are short comments which are "less than one sentence".
 You can start them with lowercase letters and you don't need punctuation.
 But still take care that your text fragments are as close as possible to a proper English language.